dlasch089/luis-app/README.md

 ## View Teams

 As a Team Lead I want to view all my teams so that I can manage each one of them

+## BUG! logged in users should not be able to see login/signup pages

+- STR: log in, go to /auth/login or /auth/signup
+- WH: you see the form
+- WSH: you should be redirected to /team